danielgottt/CyberBodega/training.md

 - [Udemy](https://www.udemy.com/) - Another video on demand website but you pay only for the classes you want
 - [SkillSoft](https://www.skillsoft.com/courses) - On demand courses you can pay for
 - [Kode Kloud](https://kodekloud.com/) - Courses specific to DevOps

-## In Between
-- [FEDVTE](https://fedvte.usalearning.gov/) - A ton of free cyber security videos that can count towards CEU's, but theres a catch

 ## Simulation Applications
 - [APTSimulator](https://github.com/NextronSystems/APTSimulator) - Toolset to make a system look as if it was the victim of an APT attack.